 You can avoid these messages by either modifying the original VB6 code or by inserting

 a pragma.
 The pragmas that are most useful in code optimization are:

-RemoveUnusedMembers and RemoveUnreachableCode delete portions of VB.NET or
+RemoveUnusedMembers and RemoveUnreachableCode delete portions of VB.NET code

 that aren’t actually used.